blacklabelops/logrotate/README.md

   blacklabelops/logrotate
 ~~~~

-> You will be able to see cron output every minute in file logs/cron.log
+> You will be able to see cron output every minute in file logs/cron.log.

 # Setting a Date Extension

-With Logrotate it is possible to split files and name them by the date they were generated when used with `LOGROTATE_CRONSCHEDULE`.
+With Logrotate it is possible to split files and name them by the date they were generated when used with `LOGROTATE_DATEFORMAT`.
 By setting `LOGROTATE_DATEFORMAT` you will enable the Logrotate `dateext` option.

 The default Logrotate format is `-%Y%m%d`, to enable the defaults `LOGROTATE_DATEFORMAT` should be set to this.